YieldLayer/yelay-lite/README.md

 - create .env file and specify MAINNET_URL
 - forge test

-# Architecture
+# Protocol Overview

-YelayLiteVault is an ERC1155 vault which has one underlying ERC20 token.
-It is a Proxy which has various facets (implementations) (aka EIP-2535 standard).
-Owner of the vault can manage facets and methods on them.
-Moreover, owner can allow clients to create their own "pools" which correspond to certain "id" (see ClientsFacet).

-The vault is managed, strategies can be added and removed by STRATEGY_AUTHORITY role (see ManagementFacet).
+The YelayLiteVault is an ERC1155-based vault designed to hold a single underlying ERC20 token.
+It is implemented as a proxy contract, supporting multiple implementations (facets) in a manner similar to the EIP-2535 Diamond Standard, but as a simplified version.
+The owner of the vault can manage facets and their associated methods, making the vault upgradeable.

+The YelayLiteVault is designed for use by multiple clients.
+For each client, the owner of the vault can allocate a range of IDs, which can represent distinct projects associated with that client.

+All yield earned by the vault will be extracted to a designated smart contract (currently out of scope).
+This contract will handle further distribution according to the client’s specific requirements, such as airdrops, points, or other tokens.
+The contributions to the yield or APY of the vault for each client, project, or user will be calculated off-chain.

+The YelayLiteVault is a managed vault where specific roles govern its operation:

+STRATEGY_AUTHORITY: Responsible for adding and removing strategies within the vault.
-QUEUES_OPERATOR role defines based on existing strategies the deposit and withdraw queues (ordered list of strategies with which user would interact first).
+QUEUES_OPERATOR: Configures the deposit and withdrawal queues based on the existing strategies.
+These queues define the ordered list of strategies with which users will interact first.
-FUNDS_OPERATOR role can do reallocations, rewards claiming and compounding.

-Once project id is activated by client - users are able to deposit assets into vault.
-Deposits are immediate, even if deposit queue is empty or deposit into all strategies from deposit queue has failed - it will be successful.
-User receives ERC1155 with particular project id (e.g. 1, 45 etc).
-This nfts are not transferrable, although it is possible for users to transfer their position between projects of the same client (e.g. Client has a range of 2000 - 2999, user has previously deposited into 2001, thus she can migrate position to 2010).
+FUNDS_OPERATOR: Handles reallocations, reward claims, and compounding operations to optimize fund management.
+PUASER/UNPAUSER: Selective pausing/unpausing of specific functions.

+It is assumed that the vault operator acts in good faith, striving to achieve the highest possible yield while carefully considering the risks associated with each strategy.

+Deposits and withdrawals are immediate.
+For deposits, if the deposit queue is empty or if all deposit attempts into the strategies in the queue fail, the operation is still considered successful.
+In such cases, the funds will simply be held in the vault.
+Upon depositing, users receive ERC1155 tokens representing their position in a specific project (e.g., IDs 1, 45, etc.).
+These tokens are non-transferable; however, users can transfer their position between projects within the same client’s allocated ID range.
+For example, if a client’s range is 2000–2999 and a user previously deposited into 2001, they can migrate their position to 2010 within that range.

+In the future, we plan to introduce deposit locks.
+Clients with specific ID ranges will be restricted to creating projects where user deposits must remain in the vault for a predefined period.
+Only after this period has elapsed can the position be redeemed or migrated.

+Additionally, cross-chain support will be implemented using CCIP (Chainlink Cross-Chain Interoperability Protocol).
+This will enable users from other chains to deposit on L2, while actual yield generation occurs on Mainnet.
+Withdrawals will follow a similar process: users will make a request on L2 and receive their funds from Mainnet.